Norristown Car Accident

-Dedicated Car Accident Lawyers Represent Clients Injured in Norristown and Surrounding Pennsylvania Communities
+Dedicated Car Accident Lawyers Represent Clients in Pennsylvania Communities

-After sustaining injuries in a car accident, you likely have questions about whether your injury is serious enough to justify a personal injury lawsuit and who can be held financially responsible for causing your accident.
-Even if your injuries do not initially appear to be severe, it is important to seek out medical attention to establish your potential future right to recover damages—remember that without extensive medical training, it can be difficult for you to know whether the accident caused any internal injuries that may later cause expensive problems.
+After sustaining injuries in a car accident, you likely have questions about whether your injury is serious enough to warrant a personal injury lawsuit and who can be held financially responsible for causing your accident.
+Even if your injuries do not initially appear to be severe, you must seek out medical attention to establish your potential future right to recover damages—remember that without extensive medical training, it can be difficult for you to know whether the accident caused any internal injuries that may later cause expensive problems.

 Injuries sustained in a car accident can have severe long-term consequences that can be difficult for an untrained victim to anticipate.
 Some of the cases that we have handled have involved:

 - Traumatic brain injuries.
-Traumatic brain injuries are not always as dramatic as they sound—even a concussion is technically categorized as a traumatic brain injury.
-Nevertheless, traumatic brain injuries can cause serious side effects, such as blurred vision, dizziness, loss of sensation in the limbs, seizures, memory problems and more.
+Traumatic brain injuries (TBis) are not always as dramatic as they sound—even a concussion is technically categorized as a TBI.
+Nevertheless, TBIs can cause serious side effects, such as blurred vision, dizziness, loss of sensation in the limbs, seizures, memory problems, and more.

 - Spinal cord injuries.
-Damage to the vertebrae, or to the nerves and discs surrounding the spine itself, can lead to paralysis, loss of sensation in the limbs, loss of bladder control and long-term, chronic pain.
+Damage to the vertebrae, or to the nerves and discs surrounding the spine, can lead to paralysis, loss of sensation in the limbs, loss of bladder control and chronic pain.

 - Neck injuries.
-Whiplash is one of the more common injuries suffered in a car accident and occurs because of the movement caused by the force of the accident.
-Whiplash can resolve quickly, or lead to more serious long-term consequences—even brain injury in some cases.
+Whiplash is one of the more common injuries suffered in a car accident and occurs because of the forceful movement during an accident.
+Whiplash can resolve quickly or lead to more serious long-term consequences—even brain injury in some cases.

 - Internal bleeding.
-Importantly, it is not always easy to know whether you are bleeding internally after an accident, making a comprehensive medical exam necessary even if you do not seem to be seriously injured.
+It is not always easy to know whether you are bleeding internally after an accident, making a comprehensive medical exam necessary, even if you do not seem to be seriously injured.